syndit/com.synditcorp.ruleengine/README.md

 # Changes

+## Version 3.1.0

+There is one new feature in version 3.1:

+ 1. To remove the reliance on MVEL expressions, support in the definition document for rule handler classes that have parameterized constructors has been added.
+This allows common rule handler classes to be initialized with different field values.
+See Rule Handler Class Definitions below.

 ## Version 3.0.0

-The changes in version 3 include
+The changes in version 3 include:

  1. Outcomes have been simplified to allow for greater flexibility, essentially letting the developer designate any outcome tag or outcome number that is needed.
  2. Safeguards have been added to prevent runtime manipulation of objects that could potentially affect the integrity of the Engine's outcomes.
 If rule definitions need to change, new rule definition must be loaded.